 We will be staying at the North New Portland Community Church.
 Team members who are in high school will sleep in the sanctuary.
-Older young adults who have completed a year of college, sleep in the schoolhouse building. (the OGSH!)
+Older young adults who have completed a year of college, sleep in the schoolhouse building.
+Adults sleep in tents or in campers.
+Family members may chose to camp together.